 When the formation of the autophagosome is complete it fuses with endosomes which then fuses with lysosomes to form autolysosomes.
 When the fusion with the lysosomes takes place, the contents of the autophagosome are degraded by the resident hydrolases.
 The resulting amino acids and other basic cellular constituents are reused by the cell.
 When intracellular amino acids rise high enough through the actions of the autophagosome and subsequent lysosomal protein degradation they will reactivate the mTORC1 resulting in suppression of autophagy.back to the top

-Parkinson disease (PD) is characterized by death of dopaminergic neurons in the substantia nigra which is located in the mesencephalon.
-Although substantia nigra neuron degeneration represent the primary pathological feature of PD, there are multiple neuron types and neuronal circuits that become disrupted in the course of the disease.
-The dopaminergic neurons in the substantia nigra possess dense axonal arborizations and because of their continuous pacemaking activity are under high mitochondrial stress.
-It is this intrinsic property of dopaminergic neurons thatmakes then exceptionally sensitive to defects in mitochondrial quality control mechanisms and the resultant mitochondrial dysfunciton.
+Parkinson disease is characterized by death of dopaminergic neurons in the substantia nigra which is located in the mesencephalon.
+Although substantia nigra neuron degeneration represents the primary pathological feature of PD, there are multiple neuron types and neuronal circuits that become disrupted in the course of the disease.
+The dopaminergic neurons in the substantia nigra possess dense axonal arborizations and because of their continuous pacemaking activity they are under high mitochondrial stress.
+It is this intrinsic property of dopaminergic neurons that makes then exceptionally sensitive to defects in mitochondrial quality control mechanisms and the resultant mitochondrial dysfunction.
 Familiar (inherited) forms of PD do not represent a major proportion of cases, however, study of patients with these forms has been instrumental in identifying proteins involved in the pathways of mitophagy.
 In patients with early-onset autosomal recessive forms of PD, two genes, whose encoded proteins are critical for mitochondrial quality control, were identified.
-One gene, identified as PINK1 (PTEN induced putative kinase 1; PTEN is phosphatase and tensin homolog) is a Ser/Thr kinase and the other gene, identified as PARK2 (parkin RBR E3 ubiquitin protein ligase) is a ubiquitin conjugating E3 ligase.
+One gene, identified as PINK1 (PTEN INduced putative Kinase 1; where PTEN stands for Phosphatase and TENsin homolog) is a Ser/Thr kinase and the other gene, identified as PARK2 (parkin RBR E3 ubiquitin protein ligase) is a ubiquitin conjugating E3 ligase.
 The PARK2 encoded protein is commonly called Parkin.
 The Parkin protein is a member of one of the three E3 ligase families referred to as RBR (Ring-Between-Ring) family as described above.
 During mitochondrial stress the PINK1 protein is localized to the mitochondrial outer membrane (MOM), whereas the Parkin protein is normally localized to the cytosol.
 Using genetic studies in fruit flies has been determined that PINK1 functions to recruit Parkin from the cytosol to the damaged mitochondrial membrane and to activate its E3 ligase activity.
 The PINK1 and Parkin mediated pathway represents the most well characterized inducer of mitophagy.